kubernetes/community/communication/contributor-comms/role-handbooks/council.md

 ## Overview

 The Marketing Council is made up of multiple individuals working to bring multiple functions together to ensure Kubernetes contributors have a wealth of robust content and communications.
-The Marketing Council act as joint leaders to the Upstream Marketing team and its key responsibilities to the entire Kubernetes contributor base.
+The Marketing Council act as joint leaders to the Contributor Comms team and its key responsibilities to the entire Kubernetes contributor base.

 #### How It Works